 Starting alcohol treatment can feel overwhelming.
 Knowing what to expect can help you feel more prepared and confident.
 When you begin treatment at Waterside Recovery Center, you can expect:

-Your care begins with a detailed evaluation of your alcohol use history, mental health needs, physical health, and personal recovery goals.
-This helps our clinical team build a personalized treatment plan.
+Your care begins with a detailed evaluation of your alcohol use history, mental health needs, physical health, treatment history, and recovery goals.
+This helps our team recommend the most appropriate level of care.

 Your treatment plan is reviewed regularly.
 Adjustments can be made if your needs change, allowing you to step up or step down in levels of care as appropriate.